ricklisz/AnatoMask/README.md

 simpleitk==2.3.1
 `
 # What is AnatoMask?
-Our hypothesis is pretty simple: self-supervise using masked image modeling + ConvNet backbone = success in medical image segmentation.
+Our hypothesis is pretty simple: _masked image modeling_ + _ConvNet backbone_ = _success_ for medical image segmentation.

-Given nnUNet's state-of-the-art performance, we want to offer the option to conduct self-supervised pretraining leveraging nnUNet's **whole pipeline**.
-Currently, we offer the option to use 1). **SparK**, which is the CNN equivalent of masked autoencoders and 2). **AnatoMask**, which bootstraps difficult regions for MAE objective.
+Given nnUNet's state-of-the-art performance, we want to offer the option to conduct self-supervised pretraining leveraging nnUNet's **whole pipeline**. \

+Currently, we offer the option to use 1). **SparK**, which is the CNN equivalent of masked autoencoders and 2). **AnatoMask**, which refines SparK by bootstrapping difficult regions to form more difficult pretraining masks.
 After pretraining on some dataset, we can transfer these weights for downstream segmentation tasks.

+Check out this comparison:
 ![Comparison with random masking](figs/Anatomask1.png)

 Currently, our backbones are all CNNs!
 This ensures optimal performance for segmentation :)